All Episodes

 That is the value of the AMT.

-and it's floating around up.
+And it's floating around out there.

 The stuff that I mentioned moments ago about how it's going to hit more and more Americans, that's going to happen regardless.

-That's gonna happen because it's just more and more people are gonna get snared by it because it's not indexed to inflation, and more and more Americans are gonna find themselves subject to it.
+That's going to happen because it's just more and more people are going to get snared by it because it's not indexed to inflation, and more and more Americans are going to find themselves subject to it if something isn't done about it in the fiscal cliff deal.

 And Obama's proposal on the fiscal cliff is such he doesn't want a deal.